West Mosul fighting pushes over 28,000 Iraqis to flee

 But their ability to do that will likely be reduced at night, and jihadists may still be able to use other routes to move in and out of the city.

-A commander in the elite Counter-Terrorism Service told Agence France-Presse that IS put up tough resistance Wednesday in the Maamun Flats area of southwest Mosul, which he said is considered “important for the control of the surrounding neighbourhoods”.
+A commander in the elite Counter-Terrorism Service told AFP that IS put up tough resistance Wednesday in the Maamun Flats area of southwest Mosul, which he said is considered “important for the control of the surrounding neighborhoods.”

 “The resistance is violent and fierce because they’re defending this line and this line, in our opinion, is the main line for them,” Staff Lieutenant General Abdulghani al-Assadi said.